chapdel/nexopos/readme/php/Roles-Permissions-And-Security.md

 This section describe how the users, roles, permissions and guards works.

 ## About Users
-The authentication on NexoPOS uses closely the default [Laravel authentication](https://laravel.com/docs/7.x/authentication).
+The authentication on Labsdel uses closely the default [Laravel authentication](https://laravel.com/docs/7.x/authentication).
 However, it provides new attributes such as :

 - active : boolean that determine wether a user is active or not.